-Beyonce, Jay Z ‘Living Separate Lives’: Alleged Teen Lover Scandal; Couple Could Face A $1 Billion Divorce
+Beyonce, Jay Z Reportedly ‘Living Separate Lives’: Alleged Teen Lover Scandal, Couple Could Face A $1 Billion Divorce

 Beyonce and Jay Z are allegedly living separate lives after it was leaked that Jay’s alleged baby mama was just a teen when she got pregnant.
 Sources say that Beyonce has driven their already rocky relationship to the brink of a $1 billion divorce.

-Radar Online obtained documents that alleged Shawn Corey Carter, aka Jay Z, has been fighting to avoid a DNA test that could prove whether or not he fathered a son back in the day.
+Radar Online obtained documents that alleged Shawn Corey Carter, aka Jay Z, has been fighting to avoid a DNA test that could prove whether he fathered a son back in the day.

-Rymir Satterthwaite, 23, claimed in the court documents that his mother Wanda had had sexual intercourse with Jay Z in 1992, resulting in his birth.
+Rymir Satterthwaite, 23, claimed in the court documents that his mother, Wanda, had sexual intercourse with Jay Z back in 1992, resulting in his birth.

-It has also been revealed that Jay Z was just 22 years old at the time when he allegedly transported the then-teenage Wanda from her home in Pennsylvania to his Brooklyn apartment in the Marcy Projects for sex.
+It has also been revealed that Jay Z was just 22-years-old at the time he allegedly transported the then-teenage Wanda from her home in Pennsylvania to his Brooklyn apartment in the Marcy Projects for sex.

-The Families Civil Liberties Union attornies are representing Satterwaite in his ongoing paternity battle against the music mogul in Pennsylvania.
+The Families Civil Liberties Union attorneys are representing Satterwaite in his ongoing paternity battle against the music mogul in Pennsylvania.

 The new details that have emerged about Jay Z’s relationship with the teenage girl have come at a difficult time in Jay Z and Beyonce’s relationship.
 Although the celebrity couple is said to have been working on repairing their relationship, a source said that the couple has been sitting on the brink of divorce following Beyonce’s release of Lemonade last year, which dealt with Jay Z’s infidelity.